7 Proven Ways to Recover Deleted Files from External Hard Drive

 Step 3.
 Choose the original or new location to save files in the backup and click Restore to recover deleted files from external hard drive.

 You can also recover deleted files from external hard drive using the CHKDSK and Attrib command.
-It helps to deal with data loss due to virus attack and file attributes loss, or recover hidden files.
+It helps to deal with data loss due to virus attacks and file attributes loss, or recover hidden files.

 Step 1.
 Plug in your external hard drive into your computer.
 Open Command Prompt as an administrator.